aaronshawcsh/password-generator/README.md

 -rulesets for certain character sets are in progress

 -run Main using an IDE with admin privileges, or change variable ROOT_DRIVE_LETTER in file PasswordWriter.java

+-project was created using IntelliJ; the contents of this repo can be put in a folder and opened as a project in IntelliJ